limmer55/streamdock/README.md

 ```bash
 http://[IPADDRESS/HOSTNAME]:6050/
 ```
-When you don't set a M3U_URL, open settings page and set it there.
+If you don't set a M3U_URL, open settings page and set it there.

 ## Why?